 MESA also reimburses up to $150 for Stewards who register and attend a farmers conference or workshop.

 Yes.
 In addition to a $175 placement fee when your Steward accepts your Host invitation (or $450 if you are inviting your former Steward for a new season of training in the Next Level Program).
-Hosts also send $225 monthly fees to support MESA’s mission and ensure program benefits and services, including: Steward application processing, US Host recruitment & matching, training plan support, visa sponsorship, online learning platform, educational events, coordinator and administrative assistance.
+Hosts also send MESA $225/month to support our mission and ensure program benefits and services, including: Steward application processing, US Host recruitment & matching, training plan support, J-1 visa sponsorship, educational enrichment, coordinator and administrative assistance.

 To encourage innovation and mentorship, Hosts may apply to MESA to receive a “SPRIG” mini grant of up to $500/Steward, which involves developing an on-site project with your Steward.
 Hosts are encouraged to apply for a SPRIG after their Steward arrives to provide time to discuss ideas and ensure the Steward will be engaged/interested in the project.
 Please contact MESA if you’d like to learn more about the SPRIG program.

 Compensation and weekly training hours vary by Host.
 Each Host placement is different: MESA partners with a wide range of sustainable farms, non-profits, sustainable “supply chain” businesses, etc. As a general guideline, MESA encourages for-profit farms to provide Stewards with a minimum $600 monthly stipend or hourly wage, plus free room and board.
 Placements that provide a stipend of $800 or less must adhere to a 32-40 hours/week training schedule (averaged over the full training period).
 Host placements that offer wages or larger stipend may not be required to provide free room and/or board, and may also include more weekly hours if the Steward agrees.